michaellor/php-advanced-rock-paper-scissors/README.md

 ## Known Bugs

 _{Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+Share any workarounds that are in place. }
+    *_An entry for the 'computer' must be added to the database column players with an id equal to 0_

 ## Support and contact details